shahram4m/CrudTestApplication/README.md

 ```
 5. Launch http://localhost:5400/ in your browser to view the Web UI.

 If you have **Visual Studio** after cloning Open solution with your IDE, crudTestApplication.Web should be the start-up project.
 Directly run this project on Visual Studio with **F5 or Ctrl+F5**.
-You will see index page of project, you can navigate product and category pages and you can perform crud operations on your browser.
+You will see index page of project, you can navigate customer pages and you can perform crud operations on your browser.

 ### Usage
 After cloning or downloading the sample you should be able to run it using an In Memory database immediately.
 The default configuration of Entity Framework Database is **"InMemoryDatabase"**.